 Often with an online bank, you can link external accounts to it to make it easier to transfer funds.
 I have my day-to-day chequing account linked to my EQ Bank HISA and with a few finger taps in the EQ Bank app my money is transferred; either into our out of my EQ Bank account.

 Okay, now let’s get to the comparison of the possibilities.
 In Canada we have plenty of no-fee, no minimum balance, high interest saving account options.
 Let me break them down for you.

 When LBC first announced its high-interest savings account they were offering a 3.3% interest rate.
 This was a rate that nobody could match.
 And it attracted a lot of people to open new accounts.

 Well as it turns out, LBC couldn’t maintain that rate for long.
-As of July 6, 2020, LBC has now dropped the interest rate on its high yields savings account in Canada to 1.65% on the first $500,000.
-That is a rate cut of 50%.
+After yo-yoing rates LBC has now settled on an interest rate on its high yield savings account in Canada of 13% on the first $500,000.

 I have also not heard one good thing about the onboarding process to create an account with Laurentian Bank of Canada.
 Because of this and the volatility of their interest rate, LBC is not the best HISA rate in Canada.